How To Apply

-- Official transcripts for all undergraduate work (and graduate, if relevant).
+- Transcripts for all undergraduate work (and graduate, if relevant).
 Unofficial transcripts are sufficient for the initial application deadline.
 Please submit them as a part of your electronic application package.
 If you prefer to print hard copy transcripts, please send to: Agroecology Program, Moore Hall-Plant Sciences, 1575 Linden Drive, Madison, WI 53706.

 Frequently Asked Questions:

 Q: What are the prerequisites for admission?

 A: We consider a wide range of undergraduate majors and do not limit majors to the social and natural sciences.
 Admissions is a very competitive process, so all applicants should have a record of strong grades and GRE scores, agroecology experience, and a commitment to learning in a multidisciplinary program.